cevaris/grpc-simon-says/server/go/deploy/README.md

 # Deploying to the Kubernetes Cluster

-Deploying containersa to the Kubernetes cluster
+Deploying containers to the Kubernetes cluster

 ## Deploying Redis